Instagram

 Described by Sir Walter Scott as a ‘stream in the sky’ where fish swim above birds, in 2009 it was designated a UNESCO World Heritage site.
 This puts it on a par with the pyramids in Egypt and the Taj Mahal in India.

-Our ‘Little Star’ daily boat trips offer the chance to cruise across this incredible structure, experience amazing views across the Dee Valley.
-And make some fantastic family memories over the May half term.
+Our ‘Little Star’ daily boat trips offer the chance to cruise across this incredible structure, experience amazing views across the Dee Valley, and make some fantastic family memories.

 Our knowledgeable team provides commentary on board about the Aqueduct and the Llangollen Canal.
 It’s a great way to learn more about the fascinating history of the site as you cruise gently along.